Cultured meat: Edibility

 If scaffolds are unable to be removed from the animal tissue, they must be edible to ensure consumer safety.
 It would be beneficial if they were to be made out of nutritious ingredients.

-Since 2010, academic research groups and companies have emerged in order to identify raw materials that have the characteristics of suitable scaffolds.
+Since 2010, academic research groups and companies have been working to identify raw materials that have the characteristics of suitable scaffolds.

 Cellulose

 Cellulose is the most abundant polymer in nature and provides the exoskeletons of plant leaves.
 Due to its abundance, it can be obtained at a relatively low cost.
 It is also versatile and biocompatible.
 Through a process called "decellularization", it is coated in a surfactant that creates pores.
 These pores release the plant's cellular components, and it becomes decellularized plant tissue.
 This material has been extensively studied by the Pelling and Gaudette Groups at University of Ottawa and Worcester Polytechnic Institute, respectively.
 Through cross-linking (forming covalent bonds between individual polymer chains to hold them together) the plant tissue's mechanical properties can be changed so that it more closely resembles muscle tissue.
 This can also be done by blending plant tissue with other materials.
 On the other hand, decellularized plant tissue typically lacks mammalian biochemical cues, so it needs to be coated with compensatory functional proteins.
-C2C12 growth was not shown to change significantly between the bare scaffold and the same scaffold with a coating of collagen or gelatin proteins, however seeding efficiency (rate at which cells attach to the scaffold) improved.
+C2C12 growth was not shown to change significantly between the bare scaffold and the same scaffold with a coating of collagen or gelatin proteins; however, seeding efficiency (rate at which cells attach to the scaffold) improved.

 An advantage of decellularized plant tissue is the natural topography afforded by the leaf vasculature.
 This helps replicate the natural physiological state of the myoblasts which promotes cell alignment.
 The other ways of doing this are usually quite a bit more expensive including 3D printing, soft lithography and photolithography.
 Vascularization can also help overcome the 100–200 nm diffusion limit of culture medium into cells that usually produce necrotic centres in muscle conglomerates.
 Another way to do this is by having a porous scaffold which supports angiogenesis (the development of new blood vessels).
 While this has been shown to work for apple Hypanthium, not all plants are nearly as porous.
 The alternative to plant cellulose is bacterial cellulose which is typically more pure than plant cellulose as it is free from contaminants such as lignin and hemicellulose.
 Bacterial cellulose has more hydrogen bonding between its polymer strands and so it has greater crystallinity.
 It also has smaller microfibrils that allow it to retain more moisture and have smaller pores.
 The substance can be produced using waste carbohydrates (which may allow it to be produced less expensively) and it adds juiciness and chewiness to emulsified meat (which would mean that even if it can't be taken out of the final product, it will contribute to the texture profile).

+Decellularized plants that have been studied as possible scaffold materials include spinach, bamboo, algae, apple, celery, and Aloe vera.